 The GSN or Claim Tree diagrams should be refined to progressively more detailed levels as the system design develops and good evidence becomes available.
 Where the Claims were supported by Assumptions early in the project life-cycle, Safety and Environmental Assurance activities such as testing and analysis should be used to replace Assumptions with evidence.

 If evidence is produced that contradicts the Safety and/or the Environmental Claim, then the GSN or Claim Tree can highlight the shortfall and the need for remedial action.

 An example of a GSN is shown below:

 1.1.3.
 Advantages, disadvantages and limitations to the defence sector or the particular domain

-- GSN, Claim Trees and similar approaches make explicit the reasoning behind Safety Cases.
-They therefore make it easier for stakeholders to check the Safety Case.
+- GSN, Claim Trees and similar approaches make explicit the reasoning behind Safety and Environmental Cases.
+They therefore make it easier for stakeholders to check the Safety and Environmental Cases.

-- For complex arguments, GSN and Claim Tree diagrams can break down the argument into manageable sections and provide clear comprehension to all interested parties of how the safety argument has been constructed to meet the top-level claim.
+- For complex arguments, GSN and Claim Tree diagrams can break down the argument into manageable sections and provide clear comprehension to all interested parties of how the safety and environmental arguments have been constructed to meet the top-level claim.

-- GSN and Claim Trees can also support Project Management activities by allowing clear monitoring of progress towards the successful completion of a Safety Case.
+- GSN and Claim Trees can also support Project Management activities by allowing clear monitoring of progress towards the successful completion of a Safety and/or Environmental Case.

 - The technique promotes consistency and improved comprehension of arguments, and allows analysis of complex system interdependencies.